Home Compare PNR vs SNA

 Pentair vs Snap-on: Which Stock Looks Stronger in 2026?

 Snap-on holds the cleaner structural position, with the lead spread across stability and profitability.
 Pentair still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — Snap-on holds the more constructive position.
+On the market side, Snap-on is in better shape — its trend is intact while Pentair's trend has broken down.
 That puts structure and market broadly in agreement — Snap-on's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.